smbeiragh/sanam/README.md

 ## Javascript Classes (js-)
 These classes are javascript hooks to DOM.
-Styles should not be bound onto these classes, they tell developer this class is a javascript hook and should not be removed or changed or bound on to it or rely on them.
+Styles should not be bound onto these classes, they tell developer this class is a javascript hook and should not be removed or changed or bound on to or rely on them.

 ## Javascript Classes (qa-)
-These classes like js classes are hooks to DOM for test frameworks and tools.
-Like js classes they should not be bound on to or apply styles on them.
+These classes like js classes are hooks to DOM for test tools.
+Like js classes shouldn't be bound on to or apply styles on them.

 ## Hack Classes (_)
-These classes are the worst classes, hack. sometimes we need to apply a class on DOM to force something to work.
+These classes are the worst classes, they're quick fixes and hacks. sometimes we need to apply a class on DOM to force something to work.
-We need to tell this class is less than ideal as is temporary.
+We need to tell this class is less than ideal and temporary.

-## Object Classes (o-)
+## Objects Classes (o-)
-Object classes are abstracted pure structural and none cosmetic reusable pice of UI. they may be used anywhere and modifying them may have undesired side effects on many other unknown places. generaly we should avoid modifying them or be carefull about modifing them.
-Objects considered to be under open/closed principle, it means they are open to extending but close to modifing.
-We often extend them and only modify them on major refactors.
+Object classes are abstracted pure structural and none cosmetic reusable piece of UI. they may be used anywhere and modifying them may have undesired side effects on many other unknown places. generally we should avoid modifying them or be careful about modifying them.
+Objects considered to follow open/closed principle, it means they are open to extending but close to modifying.
+We often extend them and only modify them on major refactor.
-Sanam reacommands use of BEM methodology on this namespace.
+Sanam recommends use of BEM methodology on this namespace.

 >BEM convention will covered in section 15